Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 Day trips are possible, but staying overnight transforms the experience.
 The full archipelago quiet descends around 6 PM, when the last ferries depart for Stockholm.
 What remains are the pines, the granite, and the water lapping against weathered wooden docks.

-The Nobel Prize: December's Global Moment
+City Hall and the Nobel Prize: December's Global Moment

 The city is walkable, but the SL public transport app is essential for longer distances.
 Bikes are available through Stockholm City Bikes (seasonal) or hotel rentals.
 The ferry to Djurgården runs every 15 minutes from Slussen and is included in metro passes.